-- enmo reference firmware for the SensorTag (button push data logger (#1 above) request download / automatic data logger (#2 above) request download
+- enmo starter firmware for the SensorTag (button push data logger (#1 above) request download / automatic data logger (#2 above) request download

-Please follow the instructions in this document (request access) to “cook” (implement) these reference designs / recipes.
+Please follow the instructions in this document (request access) to “cook” (implement) these starter designs / recipes.
 At the end of the document you’ll be given an opportunity to download the instructions.

 Please note that this document gives instructions for Data Logger #1 above.
 The instructions for Data Logger #2 are the same, except for what triggers transmission of data to the phone.
 For Data Logger #2, the TI SensorTag automatically wakes up every 10-minutes to try to send its logged data to the phone.
 If after 1-minute the data is not read (because the phone isn’t nearby), then the SensorTag will try again in another 10-minutes.
 For Data Logger #1, the user triggers broadcasting in IoT.Over.Beacon mode via a button push.